French Canadians

+French Canadians, referred to as Canadiens mainly before the nineteenth century, are an ethnic group descended from French colonists first arriving in France's colony of Canada in 1608.
+The vast majority of French Canadians live in the province of Quebec.

 During the 17th century, French settlers originating mainly from the west and north of France settled Canada.
 It is from them that the French Canadian ethnicity was born.
 During the 17th to 18th centuries, French Canadians expanded across North America and colonized various regions, cities, and towns.
-As a result people of French Canadian descent can be found across North America.
-Between 1840 and 1930, many French Canadians immigrated to New England, an event known as the Grande Hémorragie.
+As a result, people of French Canadian descent can be found across North America.
+Between 1840 and 1930, many French Canadians emigrated to New England, an event known as the Grande Hémorragie.

 Etymology

-French Canadians get their name from Canada, the most developed and densely populated region of New France during the period of French colonization in the 17th and 18th centuries.
-The original use of the term Canada referred to the land area along the St. Lawrence River, divided in three districts (Québec, Trois-Rivières, and Montréal), as well as to the Pays d'en Haut (Upper Countries), a vast and thinly settled territorial dependence north and west of Montreal which covered the whole of the Great Lakes area.
+French Canadians get their name from the French colony of Canada, the most developed and densely populated region of New France during the period of French colonization in the 17th and 18th centuries.
+The original use of the term Canada referred to the area of present-day Quebec along the St. Lawrence River, divided in three districts (Québec, Trois-Rivières, and Montréal), as well as to the Pays d'en Haut (Upper Countries), a vast and thinly settled territorial dependence north and west of Montreal which covered the whole of the Great Lakes area.

-From 1535 to the 1690s, the French word Canadien had referred to the First Nations the French had encountered in the St. Lawrence River valley at Stadacona and Hochelaga.
-At the end of the 17th century, Canadien became an ethnonym distinguishing the inhabitants of Canada from those of France.
-After World War II, English-speakers living in Canada appropriated the term "Canadian" for themselves.
-To distinguish between the newer English-speaking population and the "old Canadians", the terms English-Canadian and French-Canadian emerged.
-During the Quiet Revolution of the 1960s to 1980s, inhabitants of Quebec began to identify as Québécois instead of simply French-Canadian.
+From 1535 to the 1690s, Canadien was a word used by the French to refer to the First Nations they had encountered in the St. Lawrence River valley at Stadacona and Hochelaga; however, First Nations groups did not refer to themselves as Canadien.
+At the end of the 17th century, Canadien became an ethnonym distinguishing the French inhabitants of Canada from those of France.
+At the end of the 18th century, to distinguish between the English-speaking population and the French-speaking population, the terms English Canadian and French Canadian emerged.
+During the Quiet Revolution of the 1960s to 1980s, inhabitants of Quebec began to identify as Québécois instead of simply French Canadian.